-Executive Television Producer/Journalist and Survivor of HPV-attributed Tongue and Neck Cancer; West Hollywood, CA
+Executive Television Producer/Journalist and Survivor of HPV-attributed Tongue and Neck Cancer; Los Angeles, CA

 On August 1, 2017, Steve received news that a cyst removed four days earlier was HPV-attributed squamous cell carcinoma.
 He was stunned.
 What he thought was a fairly routine medical procedure, with earlier tests showing nothing remarkable, turned into seven weeks of radiation treatments and six chemotherapy treatments.
 The radiation was directed at his neck, where the HPV was found.